 Setup Costs

-- Legal fees for drafting the trust deed
+- Professional fees for drafting the trust deed

-- Fees for transferring assets into the trust
+- Land Registry fees for transferring property into the trust (Form TR1 or Declaration of Trust)

 Ongoing Management Fees